Saniya160505/student-performance-powerbi-project/README.md

-# Power BI Dashboard Project
+# Student Performance Dashboard

-This project was developed using Python, SQL, and Power BI for data analysis and dashboard visualization.
+This project was developed using Python, SQL, and Power BI for student performance analysis and dashboard visualization.

 ## Technologies Used
 - Python